4verage/TomatoCart_Tax-Localities/README.md

 Other files may have been changed, the plug-in will need to get used and we will ammend and/or add files as comments come in, requests are made, or code is submitted by users.

 Once all code is complete - Admin and Client side - my intention is to create an easy-to-use installer for the module so users don't need to hunt around their directories for the right places to put files.

+# Client Usage
+4/30/2018

+Uploaded changed Tomatocart Files to make new tax method work in order totalling.
+See Notes.txt for further information.